Tag: strength

 Regarding defense, the javelin would need to be set against the ground to be effective.
 Again, be ready for what is coming toward you.

 The kilt?
 Other than cultural Scottish attire, it protected the lower area of the body.
-It may not seem like a kilt could protect much, but much of the of the lower body is centered in that area.
+It may not seem like a kilt could protect much, but much of the strength of the lower body is centered in that area.
 Wounds would deeply affect effectiveness.
 From a modesty sense, well, that’s probably obvious.
 That could represent purity.

-Purity in this day and is hard.
+Purity in this day and age is hard.
 Putting on the armor of purity may be more essential than we realize.

 The shin guards are a little harder.
 They do keep you from getting kicked, and they would protect you from ramming your leg into a coffee table (you winced, didn’t you?).
 So, perhaps we could look at the shin guards at that which protects us (somewhat) from our own stumbling.